ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 used to initialize a fwDTI model non-linear convergence solver (see below).

 **Removing problematic first guess estimates.** For cases where the ground truth free water volume fraction is near to one (i.e. voxels containing only free water), the tissue's diffusion tensor component can erroneously fit the free water diffusion signal and therefore the free water DTI model fails to identifying the signal as pure free water.
-In these cases, since both tissue and free water compartment represents well the signal, the free water volume fraction can be arbitrarily estimated to any value of the range between 0 and 1 rather than being close to 1.
+In these cases, since both tissue and free water compartment can represent well the signal, the free water volume fraction can be arbitrarily estimated to any value of the range between 0 and 1 rather than being close to 1.
-To overcome this issue, Hoy et al. (2014) proposed to re-initialize the parameters initial guess when the tissue's mean diffusivity appraches the values of free water diffusion (tissue's MD > $1.5 \times 10^{-3} mm^{2}/s$) [@Hoy2014-lk].
-After accessing the frequency that this problem arised and reviewing the original's article re-initialization settings (supplementary_notebook_3.ipynb), the following parameters adjustments were before the use of the non-linear fitting procedure, when the initial e tissue's mean diffusivity is higher than  $1.5 \times 10^{-3} mm^{2}/s$:
-1) To avoid high tissue's mean diffusivity for high volume fraction estimates and to better indicate that tissue diffusion is particaly absent, the elements of the tissues diffusion tensor is set zero;
+To overcome this issue, before the use of the non-linear fitting procedure, Hoy et al. (2014) proposed to re-initialize the parameters initial guess when the tissue's mean diffusivity approaches the value of free water diffusion (tissue's MD > $1.5 \times 10^{-3} mm^{2}/s$) [@Hoy2014-lk].
+In this study, these re-initialization settings are reviewed by accessing the fwDTI estimates for synthetic voxels than mostly contain free water diffusion and analysis the frequency that this problem arises as a function of ground truth $f$ values (supplementary_notebook_3.ipynb).
+Based on this, the following parameters adjustments were done in our implementations when the initial tissue's mean diffusivity is higher than  $1.5 \times 10^{-3} mm^{2}/s$: 1) free water volume fraction estimates are set to 1 indicating that the voxel is likely to be only related to free water diffusion; 2) the elements of the tissues diffusion tensor is set zero to avoid high tissue's mean diffusivity for high volume fraction estimates and to better indicate that tissue diffusion is practically absent.
-2) free water volume fraction estimates are set to 1.

 **Non-Linear Least Square Solution (NLS).** To improve computation speed,